powerjg/learning_gem5/part1/cache_config.rst

 In this case, we are using BaseCache.

 We have extended ``BaseCache`` and set most of the parameters that do not have default values in the ``BaseCache`` SimObject.
-Next, let's two more sub-classes of L1Cache, an L1DCache and L1ICache
+Next, let's create two more sub-classes of L1Cache, an L1DCache and L1ICache

 .. code-block:: python